Like it or not, the machines are claiming new territory.

 19. Increased automation has some people very concerned about the future of their jobs – and rightly so.

 For example, considering that one of the most anticipated uses of artificial intelligence in the coming years is to create self-driving vehicles, those in the trucking industry may have a reason for alarm.
 The American Trucking Association’s estimate shows that there are 3.5 million US-based truck drivers who stand a 79% chance of losing their job due to vehicle automation.
-(2018 Webby Trend Report: This Automated Life)
+(2018 Webby Trend Report: This Automated Life).
+But this is still several decades away, as we point out in our definitive guide on how to start a trucking company.

 20. This fear is not limited to one industry.
 The Webby AI Trend Report goes on to show that almost one-third of the people surveyed are concerned that automation may eliminate their job.